Rifle eatery owner: Goal now to get license back

-A Rifle restaurant owner’s civil disobedience when it comes to following state and local health orders appears to have come to an end at least for the time being, with her efforts now focused on getting Garfield County to lift her retail food establishment license.
+A Rifle restaurant owner’s civil disobedience when it comes to following state and local health orders appears to have come to an end, at least for the time being, with her efforts now focused on getting Garfield County to reinstate her retail food establishment license.

 “My goal right now is just to get my license back,” Lauren Boebert, the owner of Shooters Grill, said Monday.

-Boebert on Monday had a brief court hearing, held via WebEx, on whether a preliminary injunction should be issued requiring her to abide by the state and local directives.
+She had a brief court hearing Monday, held via WebEx, on whether a preliminary injunction should be issued requiring her to abide by the state and local directives.
 The hearing was continued until next Tuesday so she can get an attorney and arrange for witnesses to testify.
 An emergency, temporary restraining order against her remains in place.

-Boebert around May 7 began offering dining inside her restaurant, contrary to what currently is allowed by the Polis administration or Garfield County due to the COVID-19 pandemic.
-Garfield County commissioners on Friday endorsed a request to the state that, if approved, would provide for a variance that in part would allow restaurants, churches and gyms to operate at 50 percent occupancy.
+Around May 7, Boebert began offering dining inside her restaurant, contrary to what is allowed by the Polis administration or Garfield County because of the COVID-19 pandemic.

+Garfield County commissioners on Friday endorsed a request to the state that, if approved, would provide for a variance that in part would allow restaurants, churches and gyms to operate at 50% occupancy.

+Boebert had defied a cease-and-desist order last Tuesday, and 9th District Court Judge Anne Norrdin on Wednesday then issued the temporary restraining order.

 According to the complaint the county had filed for a temporary restraining order, violating a public health order is a misdemeanor crime that besides a fine or imprisonment could include liability for the expense the county incurs “in removing any nuisance, source of filth or cause of sickness.”